google/skia-buildbot/shaders/README.md

 Do not check in those files you copied.
 You may also need to copy the canvaskit.d.ts to
 //shaders/wasm_libs/types/ in order to appease some IDEs.

+When making changes to this app that require a newer version of CanvasKit, be sure to update WORKSPACE, specifically the entry for container_pull_skia_wasm.

 ## Images

 Source images are stored in `gs://skia-public-shader-images` and should be make